 Qualifications: Bachelor’s Degree in Social Services, Human Services or related field preferred.
 Must be able to meet deadlines.
 Strong writing and documentation skills required.
 Experience in developing and writing treatment plans and developing documentation according to Medicaid Rehab Options a plus.
 Strong computer and coordinating skills.

-Description: Develops and maintains community liaison with health and human services providers and advocacy organizations in community served by the local WIC program.
+Description: Develops and maintains community liaison with health and human service providers and advocacy organizations in the community served by the local WIC program.
 Builds an active, coordinated referral network and collaborative, working relationships between community agencies and groups and WIC.
 Facilitates or conducts periodic in-services for staff and/or clients at local health and human service providers and other community agencies that work with the WIC population, i.e. Head Start, nursery or day care, grade schools, churches, and neighborhood associations.
 Represents WIC at community health fairs, workshops, and other public forums.

-Qualifications: High School or Associate’s Degree graduate, knowledge of community and neighborhoods served by local WIC program and fluency in English.
+Qualifications: High School or Associate’s Degree graduate, knowledge of community and neighborhoods served by the local WIC program and fluency in English.
 Two years experience in community work or health and human service desirable.
 Well-organized, systematic approach to work.
-Good communications skills in oral and written English.
+Good communication skills in oral and written English.
 Sensitivity to the needs of the participant population.